The QG config file#

 A requirement is an entity in the config file that is used to define a process

 requirement.
-It can contain a title
+It can contain a title and a text field, which are used

 to describe the requirement.
 Besides that it usually contains multiple